OpenPMU/OpenPMU_PTP/CM4_with_1PPS_out/README.md

     - ```SYNC_OUT``` is used on a PTP Slave to provide a 1PPS output (rising edge on transition of second).
 Use ```./testptp/testptp -d /dev/ptp0 -L 0,2```.
       - To start the output pulse train, you need to set the period and pulse width in nanoseconds.
 Use ```./testptp/testptp -d /dev/ptp0 -p 1000000000 -w 1000```.
 Only valid period is 1 second (1000000000 ns), and valid pulse width from 8 ns to 4095 ns.
   - On the CM4, these are the same pin!
 So can only do one or the other.
-  - Note: This is not part of LinuxPTP, you need to get testptp.c and compile it yourself.
+  - Note: This is not installed as part of LinuxPTP, you need to get testptp.c and compile it yourself.